eastky7/gc-public-library/README.md

 a code ky project for front end web development

 ## project description
-this project was inspired by my <3 for libraries.
+this project was inspired by my <3 for libraries

-it consists of several page categories that makeup a website for a fictional rural public library called
+it consists of several page categories that makeup a website for a fictional, rural public library called
-'Ghre County Public Library'.
+'Ghre County Public Library'

 --below describes the primary pages and features: